Sommaire

 2. Ultra-processed products

-A diet rich in additives encourages inflammation and can disrupt the thyroid, so it's best to focus on a healthy, natural, and minimally processed diet.
+A diet rich in additives encourages inflammation and can disrupt the thyroid.
+It is therefore better to opt for a good, natural, and minimally processed diet.

 3. Excess gluten

-In some predisposed individuals, gluten can trigger an autoimmune reaction that can worsen hypothyroidism, particularly in cases of Hashimoto's disease.
+In some predisposed individuals, gluten can lead to an autoimmune reaction that can worsen hypothyroidism.
+Particularly in cases of Hashimoto's disease.

 Taking care of your thyroid through your lifestyle

-Adopting a healthy lifestyle can also be a great way to take care of your thyroid.
-Yes, some habits can protect it… while others expose it to imbalances.
+Adopting a healthy lifestyle can also be an excellent way to take care of your thyroid.
+Indeed, certain habits can protect it… While others expose it to imbalances.

 1. Quit smoking

-Tobacco is not good for the thyroid gland.
-It contains toxic substances that disrupt thyroid function, especially thiocyanates, which can interfere with iodine intake.
+Tobacco does not mix well with the thyroid gland.
+This is because it contains toxic substances that disrupt thyroid function.
+Especially thiocyanates, which can hinder iodine intake.

-Thus, smokers remain at greater risk of developing nodules, Graves' disease, or autoimmune thyroiditis.
-Quitting smoking is a priority for maintaining your thyroid health!
+Thus, smokers remain at higher risk of developing nodules, Graves' disease, or autoimmune thyroiditis.
+Quitting smoking = priority for preserving thyroid health!

 2. Manage your stress

-Chronic stress increases the production of cortisol, a hormone that can slow the conversion of T4 to T3, making the thyroid less efficient.
-To avoid this vicious cycle, try adopting relaxation techniques such as:
+Chronic stress increases cortisol production, a hormone that can slow down the conversion of T4 to T3.
+This makes the thyroid less efficient.
+To avoid this vicious circle, try adopting relaxation techniques such as:

 - meditation;